University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic02/02-remote-connections.md

 Open your terminal!

-If you forget how to open your terminal (and it's totally OK if you do!), we previously opened our terminal to [verify that Pandoc is installed].
+If you forget how to open your terminal (and it's totally OK if you do!), we previously opened our terminal to [verify that Pandoc is installed][verifying that pandoc is installed].

-[verify that Pandoc is installed]:
-../topic01/topic-2.html#verifying-that-pandoc-is-installed

 ### Connect to a remote computer